dell/csm-docs/content/v1/csidriver/release/powermax.md

 ## Release Notes - CSI PowerMax v2.12.0

->Note: Auto SRDF group creation is currently not supported in PowerMaxOS 10.1 (6079) Arrays.
+> ℹ️ **NOTE:** : Auto SRDF group creation is currently not supported in PowerMaxOS 10.1 (6079) Arrays.

+> >{{% alert warning %}}
-> Note: Starting from CSI v2.4.0, Only Unisphere 10.0 REST endpoints are supported.
-It is mandatory that Unisphere should be updated to 10.0.
-Please find the instructions [here.](https://dl.dell.com/content/manual34878027-dell-unisphere-for-powermax-10-0-0-installation-guide.pdf?language=en-us&ps=true)
+ Starting from CSI v2.4.0, only Unisphere 10.0 REST endpoints are supported.
+It is mandatory to update Unisphere to 10.0.
+Please find the instructions [here.](https://dl.dell.com/content/manual34878027-dell-unisphere-for-powermax-10-0-0-installation-guide.pdf?language=en-us&ps=true).
+{{% /alert %}}

->Note: File Replication for PowerMax is currently not supported
+> ℹ️ **NOTE:**  File Replication for PowerMax is currently not supported